melsman/mlkit/doc/arm64-ci.md

 | Linux X64 | `ubuntu-24.04` | MLton | v4.7.22 |
 | macOS ARM64 | `macos-26` | MLKit | v4.7.23 |

-The workflow contains the CI orchestration, archive checks, and log collection inline.
+The workflow contains the CI orchestration and archive checks inline.
 Compiler and runtime regression scripts remain reusable under `src/` and `test/`.
 Intel macOS is no longer built, tested, or packaged.

 All entries configure with `./autobuild` and `./configure`, then use the normal